 Attention Washington visitors: Just because you can buy, use, and possess a limited amount of marijuana or marijuana-infused product during your visit does not mean you can smoke or consume it anywhere.
 It is by no means a weed free-for-all in Washington State and if you light up in the wrong place you might end up with a citation, or worse.

 Where You Are Allowed to Smoke or Consume Marijuana

 The better question is where you can't (see below), as that list is much longer.
 Smoking weed is within the law if you are on private property, outside the view (or smell) of the general public.
 When in doubt, ask first.

 At this time, state law regarding pot smoking at private clubs is still being reviewed but remains unlikely.

-Where You Are Not Allowed to Smoke or Consume Marijuana in Washington State
+Where You Are Not Allowed to Smoke or Consume Marijuana

 The places where it remains illegal to use marijuana around the state are many, so knowledge of where to avoid use will help keep you on the right side of the law.
 Pot smoking is definitely illegal in public and in view of the general public.
 In and around cities and towns, indoors and outdoors, the application of smoking and drinking laws combined with a little common sense applies.
 If you aren't allowed to smoke or consume alcohol in a place, it's a good bet that you'll also be legally prohibited from smoking or consuming pot in any form.